florimondmanca/www/content/articles/2019/08/introduction-to-asgi-async-python-web.md

 ## Turtles all the way down

-The interesting and downright _game-changing_ bit about ASGI is the concept of "[Turtles all the way down](https://simonwillison.net/2019/Jun/23/datasette-asgi/)", an expression originally coined (I think?) by Andrew Godwin, the person behind Django migrations and now the [Django async revamp](https://www.youtube.com/watch?v=oMHrDy62kgE).
+The interesting and downright _game-changing_ bit about ASGI is the concept of "[Turtles all the way down](https://simonwillison.net/2019/Jun/23/datasette-asgi/)".
+(This expression was coined originally (I think?) by Andrew Godwin, the person behind Django migrations, the [Django async revamp](https://www.youtube.com/watch?v=oMHrDy62kgE), and a fair bit of the ASGI story.)
 But what does it mean, exactly?

-Well, because ASGI is an abstraction which allows to tell in which context we are and to receive and send data _at any time_, there's this idea that ASGI can be used not only between servers and apps, but really _at any point in the stack_.
+Well, because ASGI is an abstraction which allows telling the context we are in, and to receive and send data _at any time_, there's this idea that ASGI can be used not only between servers and apps, but really _at any point in the stack_.

 For example, the Starlette `Response` object _is_ an ASGI application itself.
 In fact, we can strip down the Starlette example app from earlier to _just this_: